-One-Hit Kill: Each Primal has some sort of mechanic or condition during its later encounters that must be fulfilled to reduce their Astral Flow damage down to survivable numbers.
+One-Hit Kill: Each primal has some sort of mechanic or condition during their battles that must be fulfilled to reduce their Astral Flow damage down to survivable numbers.
 Complete failure to do so means an unavoidable 9999 damage hit.

 Ultima Weapon in the second round will cast Ultima after a few seconds once its HP is low.
 If Ultima pulls off the move, everyone is hit for unblockable high damage that no one can survive.

 Odin brings back his famous Zantetsuken attack which will instantly kill everyone participating in the FATE battle against him if they don't defeat him in time.

 In both Labyrinth of the Ancients and Syrcus tower, the third boss from each (King Behemoth in Labyrinth, Amon from Syrcus) have arena wide attacks that will inflict enough damage to kill the entire alliance in one hit, the trick to surviving being that the alliance has to hide behind objects placed on the battlefield from previous attacks of theirs (Comet rocks and allied players frozen in a large chunk of ice respectively) to avoid the damage.